mwouts/nbsrc/README.md

 nbsrc jupyter.py    -i -p   # update the jupyter.ipynb file and preserve outputs that correspond to unchanged inputs
 ```

-Alternatively, the `nbsrc` package provides two `nbconvert` exporters that you can use with
+Alternatively, the `nbrmd` package provides two `nbconvert` exporters that you can use with
 ```bash
 nbconvert jupyter.ipynb --to pynotebook nbconvert jupyter.ipynb --to rnotebook